 Remember that the work done to date is not set in stone.
 It can and should be reviewed and improved at each step of the journey.
 So, if in the creation of your iA you uncover a few more user stories, then by all means – capture them!
 All of these steps in a digital project discovery should be iterative.
 So keep that in mind when we discuss iA’s companion piece – user journeys – next.

 And guess what?
 You got it: these can and should come directly from the user stories generated earlier in the project discovery phase.
 We can look back through our user stories, identify stories related to front-end users, and create user journeys from these stories.
 Because of the work we’ve done to date defining and prioritizing user stories, we can be confident we’re focused on the right items.
 Because of the acceptance criteria, we know what key functionality some of these identified pages/posts need to have.
-Because of the information architecture, we can map the paths users take to actual views/pages etc. in the product itself.
+Because of the information architecture, we can map the paths users take to actual screens in the application itself.
 And because of the user journey exercise, we can identify efficiencies and work towards an overall high-quality user experience.

-I’ve seen user journeys called a million different things (workflows, journey maps, experience maps, workflow processes, etc etc), and be delivered in a huge variety of formats, from beautiful illustrations to text-based boxes to circular diagrams and so on.
+I’ve seen user journeys called a million different things (workflows, journey maps, experience maps, workflow processes, etc), and be delivered in a huge variety of formats, from beautiful illustrations to text-based boxes to circular diagrams and so on.
 It doesn’t really matter what format they come in, so long as they are related and cross-referenced with the iA and ultimately useful and implementable.

 Personally?
 Pick the method that’s the most efficient.
 If you are a talented illustrator and you can crank out illustrated user journeys super fast, then illustrate them.
 If you’re a total illustration hack, don’t feel bad – maybe pick a less artistic and more pragmatic method instead.